 Insider Selling: Ciena (NYSE:CIEN) CEO Sells 8,000 Shares of Stock

-Ciena (NYSE:CIEN) CEO Gary B. Smith sold 8,000 shares of the firm’s stock in a transaction dated Wednesday, March 28th.
-The shares were sold at an average price of $25.79, for a total value of $206,320.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Ciena (NYSE:CIEN) CEO Gary B. Smith sold 8,000 shares of the company’s stock in a transaction that occurred on Thursday, March 15th.
+The shares were sold at an average price of $27.16, for a total value of $217,280.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.

 Gary B. Smith also recently made the following trade(s):